salesforcecli/plugin-user/messages/create.md

 # error.nonScratchOrg

-This command only works with scratch orgs.
+This command works with only scratch orgs.

 # error.jwtHyperforce

-This command does not work using JWT auth when the org is on Hyperforce.
+This command doesn't work when authorizing an org using the JWT flow if the org is on Hyperforce.

 # error.jwtHyperforce.actions

-- Auth to your DevHub with `org login web` or `org login sfdx-url`.
-Scratch orgs you create that way will work with `org create user`.
+- Authorize your Dev Hub with either the `org login web` or `org login sfdx-url` command.
+You can then successfully use the `org create user` command on scratch orgs that you create with your Dev Hub.